JMDKC/jmdkc.github.io/_posts/2020-11-15-eisenman-secession.md

 The pearl clutching horror I felt about this pastime, when I first heard of it, has sort of melded in my head with the figure of Trump, his supporters, our warming world.
 In 2017, looking at *Dark Light* gave me a sense of impending disaster.
 In late 2020, I’m wondering if the disaster has been averted.
 This week in particular has offered a glimpse of sun between the clouds.

-One of Eisenman’s big influences is George Grocz, that clever caricaturist of Berlin in the 20s.
+One of Eisenman’s big influences is George Grosz, that clever caricaturist of Berlin in the 20s.
 He was also great on atmospheric pollution: so many of his busy, city figures loom at us through a grimy fog, the furniture almost palpably sooty.
 After the election, here’s hoping Eisenman’s society (my society?) isn’t going the same way his did.

 *Nicole Eisenman: Dark Light was at Secession (Vienna).
 14 September - 05 November 2017*